-g.
+g.h.
 Certificate Field: subject:countryName (OID: 2.5.4.6))

-Required if the subject:organizationName field is present.
+Required if the subject:organizationName field, subject:givenName, or subject:surname field are is present.

-Optional if the subject:organizationName field is absent.
+Optional if the subject:organizationName field, subject:givenName field, and subject:surname field are is-absent.